madMAx43v3r/mmx-node/docs/src/content/docs/guides/getting-started.md

 Example Disk Mode: `./mmx_cuda_plot_k30 -C 5 -n -1 -3 /mnt/tmp_ssd/ -d <dst> -f <farmer_key>`

-Usage is the same as for Gigahorse (https://github.com/madMAx43v3r/chia-gigahorse/tree/master/cuda-plotter), just without `-p` pool key.

-If you have a fast CPU ([passmark benchmark](https://www.cpubenchmark.net) > 5000 points) you can use `-C 10` for HDD plots.
+If you would like to use compressed plots, it is recommended that you run the mmx_posbench tool to benchmark your hardware.

 To create SSD plots (for farming on SSDs) add `--ssd` to the command and use `-C 0`.
 SSD plots are 250% more efficient but cannot be farmed on HDDs.
 They have higher CPU load to farm, hence it's recommended to plot uncompressed.

-The minimum k-size for mainnet will be k29, for testnet it is k26.
-The plots from testnet11 and onwards can be reused for mainnet later.
+The minimum k-size for mainnet is k29, the maximum k-size is k32.

 To add a plot directory add the path to `plot_dirs` array in `config/local/Harvester.json`, for example:
 ```